intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 Installing PostgreSQL
 ======================

+We recommend you install stable versions of PostgreSQL 9.2 and above.
+We currently run our `continuous integration tests`_ on PostgreSQL 9.2.
-http://www.postgresql.org/download has packages for most systems that set up everything for you.
+`The PostgreSQL downloads page`_ has packages for most systems that set up everything for you.

 Fedora/CentOS
 	http://wiki.openscg.com/index.php/PostgreSQL_RPM_Installation